1. Why command line?

 3.1.
 The separation of software and data

-The following graphic shows the most important directories in a Checkmk-Installation,
+The following graphic shows the most important directories in a Checkmk installation with a site named mysite

 :